Burlington County, New Jersey: Geography and climate

-Most of the county's land is coastal and alluvial plain with little relief.
+Most of the county's land is coastal and alluvial plain, with little topographic relief.
 There are a few anomalous hills, such as Apple Pie Hill and Arney's Mount, the highest of the county and among the highest in South Jersey at approximately 240 ft above sea level.
 The low point is sea level along the Delaware and Mullica rivers.

 Most of the land is dotted with rivers, streams, and wetlands.
 Some of the largest and most important rivers in Burlington County include Rancocas Creek, Assiscunk Creek, Pennsauken Creek, Mullica River, Batsto River, and Wading River.

 Average temperatures in the county seat of Mount Holly have ranged from a low of 22 °F in January to a high of 87 °F in July, although a record low of -25 °F was recorded in February 1934 and a record high of 104 °F was recorded in July 1936.
 Average monthly precipitation ranged from 2.92 in in February to 4.87 in in August.
 According to the Köppen climate classification, Burlington County has a humid subtropical climate (Cfa), with relatively cool to cold winters and hot summers.

 Severe weather is common in the warm months.
 Hurricanes have struck Burlington County on occasion, but tornadoes are uncommon.
 Severe thunderstorms, however, are common during the warm season.
 Snowfall is typical in the winter, with the snowfall averages in the county ranging from about 18 to 22 inches.
 The nearby Atlantic Ocean moderates Burlington County's climate, and rain is common year-round.
 The county seat receives about 41 inches of rain per year.

-Another interesting weather phenomenon that occurs in Burlington County is radiative cooling in the Pine Barrens, a large pine forest and reserve that takes up a good portion of Southern and Eastern Burlington County.
+Another weather phenomenon that occurs in Burlington County is radiative cooling in the Pine Barrens, a large pine forest and reserve that takes up a good portion of Southern and Eastern Burlington County.
 Due to sandy soil, on clear and dry nights these areas might be 10 to 15 F colder than the surrounding areas, and there is a shorter frost-free season in these places.
 The sandy soil of the Pinelands loses heat much faster than the other soils or urban surfaces (concrete, asphalt) in the region, and so achieves a much lower temperature at night than the rest of the county.
 This effect is far less pronounced on moist, cloudy, or windy nights, as these three factors greatly reduce the radiative cooling of the sandy soil.